How to Deal With Silent Treatment in Marriage

 It is hard to figure out how to respond to the silent treatment in this case.

-In most cases, the approach is to use a counter-silent treatment, and the marriage ends up without communication and trust.
+In most cases, the approach uses a counter-silent treatment, and the marriage ends without communication and trust.
 That is only one step away from divorce.

-Reacting positively to silent treatment emotional abuse requires patience
+Reacting positively to the silent treatment of emotional abuse requires patience.

-Responding to silent treatment in marriage with your own version could collapse the relationship foundations.
-However, a temporary step off to allow your partner to cool down is usually the best solution.
+Responding to silent treatment in marriage with your version could collapse the relationship foundations.
+However, a temporary step-off to allow your partner to cool down is usually the best solution.

-This is best if your partner is only using the silent treatment to cool off and not as a weapon against you.
+This is best if your partner only uses the silent treatment to cool off and not as a weapon against you.

 Giving your partner a night or two to cool off can do a lot to save your relationship.
-You can also take the time to calm down yourself.
-Do not commit any form of infidelity, emotional infidelity included, during this time.
-Do not get drunk or any sort of substance abuse.
+You can also take the time to calm yourself down.
+During this time, do not commit any form of infidelity, emotional infidelity included.
+Do not get drunk or indulge in any sort of substance abuse.

 If you are thinking about how to win against the silent treatment, the best way is to give your partner space while preventing them from thinking that their psychological attack is working.